 - The defendant did not do so through regular channels as duly authorized by the Sheriff or officer in charge of the facility.

 Prosecutors tend to do the throwing spaghetti at the wall tactic – throw as many charges at the defendant to see which one he is convicted for.
 What happens sometimes in contraband cases is that drugs are involved and the prosecutor charges the defendant with possession of the drugs as well as trying to introduce the drugs into the county detention facility.
 You cannot be convicted for possession and for trying to introduce contraband during the same act.
 See Desire v.
 State, 829 So.
 2d 948, 950 (Fla.
 4th DCA 2002).

-If you have been charged with this crime, call our law offices today to schedule a free 15 minute case strategy.
+If you have been charged with this crime, call our law offices today to schedule a 5 minute free consultation.
 We want to talk to you to find out your version of the events.
 It is important to give us as many facts about the situation because from your facts, we will create a defense strategy to defend your case.